gateio/gateapi-csharp/docs/CollateralLoanApi.md

             try
             {
-                // Query the total borrowing and collateral amount for the user UserTotalAmount result = apiInstance.GetUserTotalAmount();
+                // Query the total borrowing and collateral amount for the user.
+                UserTotalAmount result = apiInstance.GetUserTotalAmount();
                 Debug.WriteLine(result);
             }